nyatinte/dot-claude/commands/address-review-pr.md

    - "You don't have to do everything; just use what you need."

 3. **Determine review response strategy**:
+   - Skip resolved comments - they have already been addressed
-   - For each review comment, evaluate:
+   - For each unresolved review comment, evaluate:
      - Validity of the comment
      - Necessity of addressing it
      - Expected quality improvement from addressing it